January 22, 2018

-If that wasn’t true, it would be impossible for anyone to retire early.
+If that wasn’t true, it would be impossible for anyone to retire young.
 Let alone to do it by the age of 30 or so, like myself and others.

 But it’s not all unicorns and puppies.
 This massive increase in our standard of living comes at a cost.

 First of all, we have so many choices available to us, that it’s actually too much choice.

 Paradoxically, the more options we have to choose from, the more anxious we become.
 And high anxiety is rampant in modern life.
 We’re less satisfied, and more depressed than ever.

 We’re more likely to regret our decisions.
 Also, it makes our expectations much higher.
 Because with all that choice, surely there’s a perfect car, job or lunch option?

 Well, there’s not.
 But unfortunately, we’ve grown to expect incredible outcomes.

 Check out this video to see what I mean – The paradox of choice.

 I’ve experienced this on multiple occasions.
 Often, I’ll procrastinate over something small like which colour shirt to buy or what to have for lunch, until eventually I’m so tired of thinking about it, that I don’t want anything!